ANANGH/SMART-MIRROR/modules/README.md

 #### `getDom()`
 **Should return:** Dom Object

-Whenever the MagicMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getDom method.
+Whenever the SmartMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getDom method.
 This method should therefore return a dom object.

 **Example:**
 ````javascript